 Successfully running a clothing retail business or clothing store franchise requires consistent time, and attention to detail.
-This entails managing the high costs and logistics of operations, negotiating shifting trends and staying ahead of the competition.
+This entails managing the high costs and logistics of operations, negotiating shifting trends, and staying ahead of the competition.
 Clothing retail finance and clothing store loans can really empower clothing franchises in South Africa to manage the arduous task of running a successful outlet, as well as cover vital aspects of their business dealings; from managing their basic needs to cherry-picking worthy investments that will help their businesses thrive.

 The basic needs of a fashion business

-Whether you rent or own the property that your business runs from, its vital to consistently generate the fees required to fund rent.
+Whether you rent or own the property that your business runs from, it's vital to consistently generate the fees required to fund rent.
 Did you know that in an ideal world, a business owner should have enough capital to cover rent and levies for approximately 2 years!
 Even with online stores, there will be regular associated running costs and these costs need to be consistently accounted for.

 Fixtures for your store

-This refers to shelving, lighting, displays and furniture requirements.
+This refers to shelving, lighting, displays, and furniture requirements.
 The merchandising flow of any store will account for how customers perceive the product around them and will dramatically influence buying behaviour.
 Meaning that great shop fittings and display is a must.
-Not to forget storage facilities which are also essential to keeping a well- balanced business.
+Not to forget storage facilities which are also essential to keeping a well-balanced business.

 In fashion, timing is everything.
 At any given time a clothing retailer needs to hold stock for 4 months’ worth of trading.
-As a business which is heavily influenced by seasonality, store owners will also need to hold stock of next season’s trends just before they hit the stores.
+As a business that is heavily influenced by seasonality, store owners will also need to hold stock of next season’s trends just before they hit the stores.

 This includes anything from insuring your property and store assets to liability worker’s compensation for both yourself and your staff.
 While this is a grudge purchase, it is a necessary evil to protect the business from potential issues and threats.